 - Combine: Add the red lentils, diced tomatoes, vegetable broth, and butternut squash.
 Bring the liquid to a gentle boil before reducing the heat.
 Simmer with the lid on for about 20 minutes, or until the lentils are cooked and the squash is just tender.

-- Blend: Transfer 2 cups of the curry (without the squash) to a blender.
+- Blend: Use an immersion blender to [partially blend the soup until the desired consistency.
+Otherwise, Transfer 2 cups of the curry (without the squash) to a blender.
 Blend until mostly smooth.
 Return to the saucepan.

 - Add liquid: Stir in the desired amount of coconut milk, vegetable broth, or non-dairy milk until the desired consistency.
 Heat until warmed through, adding more broth, coconut milk, or non-dairy milk as needed.